kiminh/qlib/docs/component/backtest.rst

 Example
 ===========================

-Users need to generate a score file(a pandas DataFrame) with MultiIndex<instrument, datetime> and a `score` column.
-And users need to assign a strategy used in backtest, if strategy is not assigned, a `TopkAmountStrategy` strategy with(topk=20, buffer_margin=150, risk_degree=0.95, limit_threshold=0.0095) will be used.
+Users need to generate a prediction score(a pandas DataFrame) with MultiIndex<instrument, datetime> and a `score` column.
+And users need to assign a strategy used in backtest, if strategy is not assigned, a `TopkAmountStrategy` strategy with `(topk=20, buffer_margin=150, risk_degree=0.95, limit_threshold=0.0095)` will be used.
 If ``Strategy`` module is not user's interested part, `TopkAmountStrategy` is enough.

 The simple example with default strategy is as follows.